Table of contents

 All script based objects, e.g. view, stored procedures will be listed in the Format SQL objects window:

-Additionally, before formatting a SQL object script with desired SQL formatting profile, the same SQL scripts can be shown so the user can see how it will look like after formatting.
-In this way, it can be compared by selecting a desired SQL object from the formatting SQL list, right click and select the Compare button:
+Additionally, before formatting a SQL object script with the desired profile, the same SQL scripts can be shown so the user can see how it will look like after it is processed.
+In this way, it can be compared by selecting a desired SQL object from the list, right click and select the Compare button:

-One more thing that needs to be taken into consideration, when choosing the right SQL Server formatting tool, is the possibility to format SQL scripts and scripts in folders in batches.
+One more thing that needs to be taken into consideration, when choosing the right SQL layout tool, is the possibility to format SQL scripts and scripts in folders in batches.

 In situations when, on the machine, there are a lot of SQL scripts which code needs to be checked and that code is in a pretty big mess like in the image below: